anaceciliargp-coder/python-fundamentals/README.md

 - Strengthen Python fundamentals
 - Improve logical reasoning through structured exercises
 - Practice writing clear, readable, and maintainable code
+- Learn to apply comprehensions for cleaner and more expressive solutions
 - Build consistency before moving on to more advanced topics and frameworks

 ## Notes

 - This repository focuses on **fundamentals**, not advanced or “clever” solutions
-- Code prioritizes readability over optimization
+- Code prioritizes readability and explicit logic over optimization
+- Comprehension examples are written in a clear and didactic way to reinforce understanding
 - Some files include simple execution examples for learning and testing purposes

 ## Status